Ichinga-Samuel/JS-Ninja/README.md

 - **Iteration:** for and while loops
 - **Operators:** tenary, logic, assignment, comparison,
 - **Number types**,
-- **switch, keywords, scopes, string, string literals, Math library, Destructuring, booleans
+- **switch, keywords, scopes, string, string literals, Math library, Destructuring, booleans**

 **Data Structures:** Objects, Arrays, Maps Typed arrays and their relevant  methods, method chaining

 **Functions:** Named functions, function expressions, closures, arrow functions, scoping in fuctions, use of "this" in different types of functions.call(), apply(), bind()

-**Classes:** Both old style and new style
+**Classes:** Both old styles and new style

 **Modules:** using both import and require